 However, we can’t get energy from raw grass and other dense vegetation as our digestive systems aren’t equipped to break such food down.

 Cows are classified as ruminates, which means that they have to feed on plants that are hard to digest, including grass.
-This is why their digestive systems must be reliable and efficient enough to break such food down.
+Their digestive systems must be reliable and efficient enough to break such food down.

-Cows regurgitate and re-chew their food, further breaking it down and extracting more of the nutrients from it.
+Cows regurgitate and re-chew their food, further breaking it down and extracting more nutrients from it.

-The fact that they depend on the nutrients in the grass is the reason why cows have four-compartments’ when most animals have one.
+The fact that they depend on the grass’s nutrients is why cows have four compartments’ when most animals have one.

 Although grass is the primary diet of a cow, many other leaves and plants also make up a part of their diet.
 The problem with grass is that it is not easily digestible nor very nutritious when consumed in small amounts.

-Cows have to consume vast amounts of grass to get the right amount of nutrients.
-This is why they spend so much more time grazing than carnivores do when hunting.
+Cows have to consume vast amounts of grass to get the proper nutrients.
+They spend so much more time grazing than carnivores do when hunting.